Khwunrghunme, California

-Wehl-kwew’ is a former Yurok settlement in Del Norte County, California, south of the mouth of Klamath River.
+Wehl-kwew’ is a former Yurok settlement in Del Norte County, California, United States, south of the mouth of Klamath River.
 It lays at an elevation of 33 feet (10 m).
-Until around 1855, it was the site of the tribe's annual First Salmon Ceremony.
+Until circa 1855, it was the site of the tribe's annual First Salmon Ceremony.
 In the modern day, it is used as a ceremonial site by the aforementioned Yurok tribe.